Zimmja/Makers-challenge-Bank/README.md

 ## Process

 I created the Transaction class first, followed by the Statement and Account classes.
-I used a TDD approach through, using Jest to test my classes.
+I used a TDD approach through, using Jest to run Feature and Unit tests for my classes.
 In each case, I used mocking to isolate tests and freeze variable inputs (e.g. date).
 I tried to minimise the impact of allowing objects to be mocked into functions by creating test-specific functions to check tests are running (see the bottom of account.js).

 Once all tests were passing, I used Node.js to test for edge cases, and amended the code where I found errors.

+After refactoring and improving test coverage to 100%, I installed ESLint (tested all three .js objects and found no issues) in the following way:

+1. Ran `npm install eslint --save-dev`
+2. Ran `npx eslint --init` and followed guidance in terminal
+3. Opened .eslintrc.js and added "node: true," to line 3

+## Technologies Used

+- Node
+- Jest
+- Prettier
+- ESLint